‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Edwards and E, ‘Beyond the Boundary: a consideration of the expressive in photography and anthropology’, in Rethinking visual anthropology, London: Yale University Press, 1997.

-Faris and J, ‘The Gaze of Western Humanism’, in The Anthropology of media: a reader, vol. Blackwell readers in anthropology, Oxford: Blackwell Publishers, 2002.
+Faris and J, ‘The Gaze of Western Humanism’, in The Anthropology of media: a reader, Oxford: Blackwell Publishers, 2002.

 Pinney and C, ‘The parallel histories of anthropology and photography’, in Anthropology and photography 1860-1920, London: Yale University Press in association with the Royal Anthropological Institute, London, 1992.

-Sprague and SF, ‘Yoruba Photography: How Yoruba See Themselves’, in The Anthropology of media: a reader, vol. Blackwell readers in anthropology, Oxford: Blackwell Publishers, 2002.
+Sprague and SF, ‘Yoruba Photography: How Yoruba See Themselves’, in The Anthropology of media: a reader, Oxford: Blackwell Publishers, 2002.

-Berger and J, ‘The ambiguity of the photograph’, in The Anthropology of media: a reader, vol. Blackwell readers in anthropology, Oxford: Blackwell Publishers, 2002.
+Berger and J, ‘The ambiguity of the photograph’, in The Anthropology of media: a reader, Oxford: Blackwell Publishers, 2002.

 J. Berger and J. Mohr, Another way of telling, First Vintage International.
 New York: Vintage Books, 1995.